 See in Glossary.
 Instead, it sets the default Position values to the center of the Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info

 See in Glossary.
 To set the Position values to those of the default Preset, select the Transform component’s More items button (⋮) and select Reset.

 You can also add and remove Presets to use for default settings via the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, alowing you to inspect and edit the values.
 More info

 See in Glossary window.

-In the Inspector window, click Set as Default.
+In the Inspector window, click Add to default.

-Open the Preset Manager by choosing Edit > Project Settings, then selecting the Preset Manager category.
+Open the Preset Manager by choosing Edit > Project Settings, and then selecting the Preset Manager category.

 Clear the check box to the left of the default Preset to disable the Preset.
 Select the check box to enable.